 Mt Rushmore is a colossal sculpture that has been carved into the side of a mountain and features the four most popular US presidents.
 These are George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.
 It has been popular with visitors ever since it was first unveiled.

 The Grand Canyon is one of the top landmarks in North America and attracts many tourists and locals year-round.
-It is neither the largest nor the deepest canyon in the world, but it has gained enough attention that it is one of the most well-known.
+It is neither the largest nor the deepest canyon in the world, but it has gained enough attention to make it one of the best national parks on the West Coast.

 The Grand Canyon covers an area of 4,926 kilometers per square and even has a population of about 208 people.
 The inhabitants reside in a small village called Supai, and they are the most remote community in the lower 48 states of America.